Cat-Lord/react-examples/server-side-rendering/README.md

+# Installation and start
+After cloning the repository, make sure to build the solution and run it like this:

+1. npm install
+2. npm run build
+3. npm start

 # Server side rendering with React
 This project follows a tutorial on Pluralsight called `Server Rendering React Components`.
 It will build up the application 'from scratch' without using create-react-app.